raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 "SSOP" is used to mean Session Signalling Operation.

-A Session Signaling "Session" is maintained over a persistent DNS connection between two endpoints that acknowledge persistent DNS state over the connection.
+A Session Signaling "Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of Session Signalling messages over the connection.
+This is distinct from, for example a DNS-over-TCP session as described in RC7766.

 (QUESTION: RFC7766 includes a definition of 'idle timeout' which is updated by this document.
 I think we should include new definition of "Session Signalling idle timeout'?)